CosmosContracts/roadmap/proposals/5-community-activities.md

 We propose an initial budget of 20,000 JUNO for each wave.
 Based on the program success, we can modify it to properly match the value generated.
 The funds are allocated directly to the smart contract handling the program.
 The sourcecode is available [here](https://github.com/CosmosContracts/).

 ## Bounty Program

+### Overview

+The bounty program seeks to reward community members for specific and strategic tasks that are choosed and awarded by a committee.
+It's different from the ambassador program because all the prizes will not be awarded based on community popularity but rather only discretionally by the committee itself.
+Additionally, since the bounty list is public, you can know in advance how much that task will be paid if done correctly.

 ## Daily activities